Usability in Software Design

 Usability vs. Utility

-A central attribute that determines a product’s acceptability is usefulness, which measures whether the actual uses of a product can achieve the goals the designers intend them to achieve.
-The concept of usefulness breaks down further into utility and usability.
+A central attribute that determines a product's quality is usefulness.
+This measures whether the actual uses of a product can achieve the goals that the designers intend for them to achieve.
+The concept of usefulness branches further into utility and usability.
 Although these terms are related, they are not interchangeable.

 Utility refers to the ability of the product to perform a task or tasks.
 The more tasks the product is designed to perform, the more utility it has.

-Consider typical Microsoft® MS-DOS® word processors from the late 1980s.
-Such programs provided a wide variety of powerful text editing and manipulation features, but required users to learn and remember dozens of arcane keystrokes to perform them.
-Applications like these can be said to have high utility (they provide users with the necessary functionality) but low usability (the users must expend a great deal of time and effort to learn and use them).
-By contrast, a well-designed, simple application like a calculator may be very easy to use but not offer much utility.
+Consider typical Microsoft MS-DOS word processors from the late 1980s.
+Such programs provided many powerful text editing and manipulation features, but required users to learn and remember dozens of arcane keystrokes to perform them.
+Applications such as these can be said to have high utility (they give users the necessary functionality) but low usability (the users must spend lots of time and effort to learn and use them).
+By contrast, a well-designed, simple application such as a calculator may be very easy to use but not offer much utility.

 Both qualities are necessary for market acceptance, and both are part of the overall concept of usefulness.
-Obviously, if a program is highly usable but doesn’t do anything of value, nobody will have much reason to use it.
+Obviously, if a program is highly usable but does not do anything of value, nobody will use it.
 And users who are presented with a powerful program that is difficult to use will likely resist it or seek out alternatives.